Logan-Lin/quartz-blog/content/ai-system/exam.md

 - Explain what containerization is and how it differs from traditional virtualization.
 What are the benefits of containers over traditional deployment?
 - Describe the layered structure of container images.
 How does this contribute to efficiency and reusability?
 - What are the security implications of containers sharing the host's operating system kernel?
 How does this compare to virtual machines?
 - What is the purpose of a Dockerfile?
-Explain the general process of building a container image from a Dockerfile
+How does it relate to the layered structure of container images?
 - What is the purpose of container registries, and how do you manage image distribution?
 Compare different registry options
 - What is Docker Compose and when is it useful?
 How does it simplify managing multi-container applications?